-The department and the Graduate School will attempt to assist students who are A.B.D.
-(All But Dissertation), who have passed all parts of the preliminary exam with funds for travel to one conference per academic year.
+The department and the Graduate School are able to assist students with funds for travel to one conference per academic year.

-Students wishing to apply must do so no later than 6 weeks in advance of the conference, e-mailing their request to the DGS.
-Requests should include a brief letter of intent, a brief paper abstract and budget.
+Students wishing to apply must do so 30 days in advance of the conference, e-mailing their request to the DGS.
+Requests should include a brief letter of intent, a paper abstract and budget.

-No reporting or withholding requirement is necessary since students are traveling on Duke Business; typically presenting a paper on behalf of Duke.
-Documentation is necessary to substantiate the type of program.
+No reporting or withholding requirement is necessary since students are traveling on Duke business, typically presenting a paper on behalf of Duke.
+Documentation is necessary to substantiate your participation in the program.

 Students are limited to one conference travel award per fiscal year (July 1-June 30).

 Students attending conferences during the academic year must be registered at the time of the conference.
 IMPORTANT: To receive conference funding all students must be presenting a paper at the conference.
 The name of each student presenting a paper should be found on the conference program.

 For summer conferences, students must be registered for the upcoming fall semester, and must have been registered for the previous spring semester.
 No exceptions will be made.